 A diesel engine that idles roughly could be experiencing a variety of problems, from worn fuel injectors to improper air intake.
 This rough idling could escalate into more severe engine issues if left unchecked.

-Preventing Diesel Engine Runaway
+Preventing Diesel Engine Runaway with ShockerPASS

 To avoid the risk of diesel engine runaway, regular maintenance of your diesel engine is essential.
 Scheduling routine inspections and repairs ensures that oil leaks, air intake problems, and other common issues are identified and resolved early.
 Additionally, installing a diesel engine shut-off valve can automatically cut off the air supply and stop the engine if a runaway starts.
 And, of course, always pay attention to any unusual signs your engine is giving you — acting early can make all the difference.